-For associations, one of the biggest draws of online learning is the potential it brings to help them expand their training offerings to reach a bigger audience of existing members, new members, and nonmembers.
+For associations, one of the biggest draws of online learning is the potential it brings to help them expand their training offerings to reach a bigger audience of existing members, new members, and non-members.
 When you're thinking about the types of results that can come from increased reach, consider:

-- Delivering more value: Build a course once and run it on demand for your members to access asynchronously.
-With live courses, it's about scaling up-attracting people who normally may not be able to attend in-person sessions. - Distributing widely: Provide training initiatives for free or at reduced prices for members, offer them at higher fees to nonmembers, and sell them via partners. - Innovating faster: Further strategic objectives like enhancing certification programs or leverage new tools like personalized learning so members can align continuing education with their career goals. - Draw in younger members: For this cohort, the biggest benefits of association membership are the potential professional benefits that come with it, including training and certification.
+- Delivering more value: Build a course once and run it on-demand for your members to access asynchronously.
+With live courses, it's about scaling up-attracting potential members who normally cannot attend in-person sessions. - Distributing widely: Provide training for free or at reduced prices for members, offer them at higher fees to non-members, and sell them via partners. - Innovating faster: Further strategic objectives like enhancing certification programmes or leveraging new tools like personalised learning so members can align continuing education with their career goals. - Draw in younger members: For this cohort, the biggest benefits of association membership are the potential professional benefits that come with it including training and certification.